By Nancy Rausman,

 What does it mean for Facebook to be effective for your practice?
 Ultimately, the goal of any marketing effort you employ is to bring in more patients and more revenue.
 This is what we mean by ROI.
 Direct ROI from social media would mean that people you are engaging there are either going to your web site or calling to schedule an appointment.
 Indirect results would be creating and sustaining relationships with patients through engagement (which can be measured by likes, shares and comments), getting exposure and establishing your practice expertise (basically immeasurable) and any positive effects your activity can have on search engine optimization (which at this point is really only going to happen if you pay for Facebook ads).

 Facebook also seems to be aware that businesses are questioning the effectiveness of marketing through its platform.
-Recently, they introduced a “Book an Appointment,” call-to-action, button that you can put on your Facebook cover photo (see the screenshot below).
+It has a “Book an Appointment,” call-to-action, button that you can put on your Facebook cover photo (see the screenshot below).
 The fact that Facebook is now providing this button, and giving a report of how many people are clicking on it (see the week’s Book Now results along the right of the screen), indicates that it’s aware of the issue and is trying to provide more value to businesses by offering a way to provide direct ROI and showing the results.

 How Do You Achieve Facebook Success?